insightcrunch/insightcrunch/_posts/2011-02-19-tcs-2011-batch-community.md

 date: 2011-02-19
 categories: ["Industry"]
 tags: ["TCS", "Batch Community", "Networking", "Peer Support"]
 excerpt: "The rocking Facebook community is soon going to replace the Orkut community I presume.
-Just click here in the \\"Like\\" buttons and you will be on your way..."
+Just click here in the 'Like' buttons and you will be on your way..."
 image: "/assets/images/blog/blog-42.webp"
 reading_time: 45
 author: "kavita-sharma"